pyconll/pyconll/README.rst

 is too large to store in memory (the size of the memory structure is several times larger than the actual corpus file).
-The iterate only version can parse upwards of 100,000 words per second on a 16gb ram machine, so for most datasets to be used on a dev machine, this package will perform well.
+The iterate only version can parse upwards of 100,000 words per second on a 16gb ram machine, so for most datasets to be used on a local dev machine, this package will perform well.
 The 2.2.0 release also improves parse time and memory footprint by about 25%!

 Contributing
 ~~~~~~~~~~~~